karudonaldson/openai-chat-app/README.md

-# could you rewrite this readme guide for the mobile app.
-Perhaps mention some of the key takeaways, and future features intended discussed to refresh our memories too please?

-A simple mobile app to review and approve content from past ChatGPT conversations 👋
+# A simple mobile app to review and approve content from past ChatGPT conversations 👋

 Build on [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).